 In the 1830s British Resident James Busby believed a flag would solve shipping problems, unite Māori and encourage collective government.
 Chiefs met at Waitangi in 1834 and chose a flag, which became known as the flag of the United Tribes of New Zealand.

-When the Treaty of Waitangi was signed in 1840 and New Zealand became a British colony, the Union Jack (the British flag) became New Zealand’s official flag.
+When the Treaty of Waitangi was signed in 1840 and New Zealand became a British colony, the Union Jack (the British flag) became New Zealand’s flag.

 New Zealand flag